 On the one hand, you’ve heard other parents talk about how magical they are: turning miserable monster-babies into giggles and smiles.

 On the other hand, you aren’t Donald Trump.
-Money doesn’t grows on bankruptcy trees.
+Money doesn’t grows on hotel trees.

 You’ve got a limited amount of funds available.